UlyssesInvictus/QuizDB/lib/parser/augur/README.md

 ### All Options

 Augur can be tweaked by passing it options from the command line.
 You can see these options by running `python augur.py --help`.
+This README can potentially go out of date, so consider the help description given by running this command the most authoritative example.

 Argument  |  Description
 --|--